Prime graph

 In the mathematics of graph theory and finite groups, a prime graph is an undirected graph defined from a group.
-These graphs were introduced in a 1981 paper by J. S. Williams, credited to unpublished work from 1975 by K. W. Gruenberg and O. Kegel.
+These graphs were introduced in a 1981 paper by J. S. Williams, credited to unpublished work from 1975 by Karl W. Gruenberg and Otto H. Kegel.

 Definition

 The prime graph of a group has a vertex for each prime number that divides the order (number of elements) of the given group, and an edge connecting each pair of prime numbers $p$ and $q$ for which there exists a group element with order $pq$.

 Equivalently, there is an edge from $p$ to $q$ whenever the given group contains commuting elements of order $p$ and of order $q$, or whenever the given group contains a cyclic group of order $pq$ as one of its subgroups.

 Properties

 Certain finite simple groups can be recognized by the degrees of the vertices in their prime graphs.
 The connected components of a prime graph have diameter at most five, and at most three for solvable groups.
 When a prime graph is a tree, it has at most eight vertices, and at most four for solvable groups.